 The contract may only relate to the use of the image of a fencer.
 In particular, it may not contain any provision relating to the method of training of a fencer or to the choice of competitions in which he fences.
-To be approved by the national federation concerned, the contract November 2004 Edition United States Fencing Association Rules for Competition 82 must expressly mention that the demands of the federation or of the club take priority systematically and in all circumstances over those of the firm or the institution with whom he has signed the contract.
+To be approved by the national federation concerned, the contract must expressly mention that the demands of the federation or of the club take priority systematically and in all circumstances over those of the firm or the institution with whom he has signed the contract